Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] 128
 - [x] No fixed length is specified.

+[reference](https://peps.python.org/pep-0008/) No No fixed length is specified but Pep-8 secifies under "Maximum Line Length" to "Limit all lines to a maximum of 79 characters".

 #### Q151.
 What will the value of the `i` variable be when the following loop finishes its execution?

 ```python